 In fact, the British team only received silver awards and models of the Eiffel Tower, though these were upgraded to official Olympic golds 12 years later.
-The match like all the sport was officially held as part of the six-month-long 1900 Paris World’s Fair and only in 1912 did the governing IOC decide which events had been Olympic-worthy; cricket was, kite flying and fire fighting weren’t (in the latter event, Porto beat Leyton into second place in the volunteer section, though Kansas City won the most un-Olympic professional discipline).
+The match, like all the sport, was officially held as part of the six-month-long 1900 Paris World’s Fair and only in 1912 did the governing IOC decide which events had been Olympic-worthy; cricket made the cut, kite flying and fire fighting did not (in the latter event, Porto beat Leyton into second place in the volunteer section, though Kansas City won the most un-Olympic professional discipline).

 * For non-cricket people, trust me, that’s exceptional.

 1896 – Launceston Elliot, moustachioed strongman

 1908 – City of London Police, coppers made of stone